Scobiform/TootTicker/README.md

 ## Background

 TootTicker is a Python script that fetches account information from provided Mastodon URLs, particularly focusing on media and journalists.
 The script utilizes the Mastodon API to retrieve details such as followers, following count, toots, and more, and then saves this information in JSON files in the 'accounts/' directory.

+## Contributing

+Contributions are welcome!
+Please follow the contribution guidelines.